After selling Liar Liar in early 2009, Nolan Hirte opened this buzzing cafe in the backstreets of Collingwood.

 At Liar Liar, Hirte was frustrated with only having three group heads to extract espresso, causing cross-contamination between different varieties of coffee.
 At Proud’s he remedied that by welding together two three-group Synesso machines to create a custom six-group monster.
 Each single origin has its own extractor, ensuring it tastes like nothing but itself.

-In the kitchen, chefs Andy Gale (ex-St Ali and former owner of The Duchess of Spotswood) and Vicky Symington (ex-Attica) avoid well-worn classics in favour of original takes.
+In the kitchen, chef Vicky Symington (ex-Attica) avoids well-worn classics in favour of original takes.
 Braised beef cheek is spiced with Balkan pepper paste.
 Avocado on toast is made crunchy with sprouts.
 The ricotta hotcakes are dabbed with aromatic, cardamom-spiked sour cream.

 This combination of top-flight coffee and food means the raw-brick space is almost never quiet, regardless of what day or time you visit.
 Accordingly, don’t expect to get your takeaway coffee right away.
 There’s almost always a few local residents or workers hanging around the entrance waiting to score.